 Select the Alert macro in the Browse screen.

-Customize your alert using the following options.
-Changes your make will be shown in the dynamic preview of the editor.
+Customize your alert.
+Changes you make will be shown in the dynamic preview of the editor.

 Click Save.
 A macro placeholder is displayed.